dtalmood/Escape/README.md

   10. Drop Object
   11. Scriptable Object
   12. Simple Inventory System to keep track of items picked up by the player
-  13. Save button, to keep items from previous time playing
+  13. Save and Load button, to keep items from previous time playing

 **Future Updates:**